 Once you have defined these three words, share them with individuals throughout the organization.
 Any time an individual creates content for the brand, they ought to be able to measure it against these three descriptive words to know if it is on-brand.

 Now that you have determined the three words that represent your brand create a chart with three columns — one for each word.

 Then, include the following rows in the chart to help develop your brand voice:

 For each descriptive word, proceed to fill in the blanks about what the voice characteristic means to you in the “Description” column.
 Then, in the “Do” column, include what your brand will do to live up to that description.

-Lastly, in the “Do not” column, make clear what your brand will not do, in order to avoid becoming something different from the descriptive word you defined.
+Lastly, in the “Do not” column, clarify what your brand will not do to avoid becoming something different from the descriptive word you defined.